The responses can determine your student’s next steps.

 Acceptances mean your teen’s going to college—somewhere As we told our kids when they applied, you only need to be accepted to one school.

-A teen’s confidence is boosted when he receives that first acceptance, even if it’s not from his top choice college.
-He got in somewhere and can share the news with his friends.
+A teen’s confidence is boosted when they receive that first acceptance, even if it’s not from their top choice college.
+They got in somewhere and can share the news with their friends.
 As the parent, you should breathe a little sigh of relief, too.

-If the acceptances are from any of his top choice schools (and fit your family’s college budget), then nix the remaining one or two applications he considered sending out, especially if they’re “safety” schools.
+If the acceptances are from any of their top choice schools (and fit your family’s college budget), then nix the remaining one or two applications they considered sending out, especially if they’re “safety” schools.
 Save yourself money on unnecessary application fees.

 Rejections mean fill out a few more applications Sometimes the first responses are negative.
-Allow your teen to feel dejected for a day, then get on her to finish the applications for schools still on her list.
+Allow your teen to feel dejected for a day, then get on them to finish the applications for schools still on their list.

 Research other colleges, checking application deadlines carefully.
-Review your senior’s SAT or ACT test scores as well as her high school GPA and compare those numbers to the averages at these new colleges.
+Review your senior’s SAT or ACT test scores as well as their high school GPA and compare those numbers to the averages at these new colleges.

 Ask for assistance from your senior’s guidance counselor who can offer suggestions on colleges that better fit your student’s academic profile.